opf/openproject/docs/release-notes/10-4-0/README.md

 We released OpenProject 10.4.
 The new release of the open source project management software contains a new time tracking widget for the My page which facilitates visualizing and logging time spent on your tasks.
 Additionally, cost reports can now be exported to Excel.

 Cloud and Enterprise Edition users can now choose between the default OpenProject theme, a light theme and a dark theme.
-This provides a good starting point for further customization.
+This provides a good starting point for further design customization.

 Read below to get a detailed overview of what is new in OpenProject 10.4.